SanjeevaRDodlapati/work_plan/Dailyplan_update.md

-# Daily plan for the month of Jan 2020
+# Daily Activity for the month of Jan 2020

 ### Jan 26, 2020
   1. Watched RNA splicing lectures of Molecular Biology: Part 3 on edX.